 Trello is a tool that perfectly helps to design and manage projects.
 Users can create boards that allow other team members to keep track of many tasks at the same time – changes made on public boards are visible to everyone who has access to them.
 Timestamps and reminders can truly save a project.
 Asana is a similar tool that’s also useful for organizing daily to-do lists and tracking work progress.

 Calculating the time spent on different tasks is crucial for both employers and employees.
 The first group needs to make sure that no one is overwhelmed and work is being delivered on time.
 The second group needs to maintain self-discipline, motivation and the right work-life balance.
 Toggl is a popular time tracking tool that allows users to calculate how much they should charge for each gig (especially useful for freelancers).

 “Final_2”, “Final_final_4” – we’ve all seen such file names in the endless email threads and the confusion it can create.
 Throw in the good old G Suite Google Docs or Microsoft Office 365 to the above mix and you’re almost ready to go.
 With these tools, you can work on the same files (texts, presentations, sheets, etc.) with many people and keep track of all the changes easily.
 If you’re working with designers, try using Filestage – it makes the review/approval process much easier.
 For collaborating with developers, GitHub is still the most trusted platform.

-Hiring the right talents requires being open to work remotely and in 2020 it’s not really up for discussion.
+Hiring the right talents requires being open to work with a remote team and in 2020 it’s not really up for discussion.
 As there is no “if” here, we need to focus on “how”.
 If you feel like you need help with putting together and organizing your remote team, we’re here to help!
 Reach out to us at email@example.com and let us make your project happen.